andela-fokosun/go_exercises/resources/conditionals/README.md

 ## If and else

 Variables declared inside an if short statement are also available inside any of the else blocks.

+## Switch

+A case body breaks automatically, unless it ends with a fallthrough statement.
+Switch cases evaluate cases from top to bottom, stopping when a case succeeds.

+For example,

+    switch i {
+        case 0:
+        case f():
+    }

+does not call f if i==0.

+## Switch with no condition

+Switch without a condition is the same as switch true.

+This construct can be a clean way to write long if-then-else chains.